isuruwg/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/05-Cluster-Upgrade-Introduction.md

 #### Is it mandatory for all of the kubernetes components to have the same versions?
 - No, The components can be at different release versions.
+- However, since the kube-apiserver talks to all the other components, kubelet, kube-controller-manager, kube-scheduler, cloud-controller-manager should be not be newer than the kube-apiserver version [[ref](https://kubernetes.io/releases/version-skew-policy/)]
+- kubectl is supported within one minor version (older or newer) of kube-apiserver.

 #### At any time, kubernetes supports only up to the recent 3 minor versions
 - The recommended approach is to upgrade one minor version at a time.